 Calendar audit will allow you to view all calendar events in your domain.
 You can view the total number, number of external and domain calendars, imported and private calendars.

-Under the action tab on each of the calendar, you can change permissions of the calendar, such as adding or removing secondary owner, adding editors or readers to the calendar.
+Under the action tab on each of the calendar, you can change permissions of the calendar, such as adding or removing secondary owners, adding editors or readers to the calendar.

 You can also view the Calendar events Future and Past.
 You can also take action on the calendars such as deleting the particular or recurring events.